Chocolate Mousse Pie - the most decadent chocolate mousse inside a homemade pie crust, topped with a layer of chocolate ganache.

 The filling is my tried-and-true chocolate mousse recipe that I have been making for years.
 It's an easy recipe with just a few, simple ingredients.

 - Egg Whites - Use large eggs.
 Don't throw away the egg yolks, you can use them to make some delicious pastry cream!
+I recommend using fresh egg whites rather than carton egg whites, as the carton egg whites don't whip up as well as fresh eggs.

 - Vanilla - To add some depth to the flavor, we'll infuse some vanilla extract (or vanilla bean paste) into the cream.